ryanquinnnelson/python-simple-ci/README.md

 # pythontemplate2
-This project explores how to build an example Python package using industry-standard project organization and how to connect the project to CI for linting and unit testing.
+This project explores how to build an example Python package using industry-standard project organization and how to connect the project to Github CI for linting and unit testing.

-## sharing environments
+## sharing the environment for this package
 ### conda file readable by Windows, macOS, Linux
 Import this version when user has the same platform (Anaconda, Miniconda) as the author.
 ```shell script